Gnuxie/method-hooks/README.md

 ```

 It's also important to note that hooks are interned by the gf-name and **type-list** not the specialized-lambda-list as the variable symbols in the specialized-lambda-list can change.

+### More (and more practical) examples

+Here is a [version](https://gitlab.com/Gnuxie/cl-matrix/blob/47758656a3df54d15ce41da92a5c90f42d02fdf9/src/base-events.lisp) of cl-matrix where event listening is done with method-hooks.

+Here is a [version](https://gitlab.com/Gnuxie/cl-matrix/blob/master/src/base-events.lisp) where I badly abuse deeds for comparison.